-In calculating the financial targets for incentive eligibility under the Officers Incentive Compensation Plan, the financial performance in Fiscal 2010 was weighted 75 percent to EPS and 25 percent to ROIC, with an aggregate maximum bonus of 200 percent of the Target.
+At its October 2010 meeting, the Board approved, upon the recommendation of the Committee, the Fiscal 2011 financial targets under the Officers Incentive Compensation Plan.
+In calculating the financial targets for incentive eligibility under the Officers Incentive Compensation Plan, the financial performance in Fiscal 2011 was weighted 75 percent to EPS and 25 percent to ROIC, with an aggregate maximum bonus of 200 percent of the Target.
 The Committee has placed more weight on EPS due to its belief that EPS is an excellent measurement as to overall company profitability for shareholders.
-The first portion of the Target is based solely on ROIC which may provide up to a maximum bonus of 50 percent of the Target which is achievable at an ROIC of 16.9 percent.
-Financial performance of less than 9.7 percent ROIC results in no bonus attributable to ROIC.
+The first portion of the Target is based solely on ROIC which may provide up to a maximum bonus of 50 percent of the Target which is achievable at an ROIC of 16.8 percent.
+Financial performance of less than 10.4 percent ROIC results in no bonus attributable to ROIC.
 The Committee believed that setting maximum and minimum bonus levels based on ROIC as defined, would provide for fair and equitable reward opportunity for executives while returning appropriate shareholder value proportionately within those parameters.
-In surveying applicable companies in the Profitable Transportation Group, the Committee found an average ROIC of approximately 9.5 percent at such companies as of the end of the last reported fiscal year.
+In surveying applicable companies in the Profitable Transportation Group, the Committee found an average ROIC of approximately 10.6 percent at such companies as of the end of the last reported fiscal year.
+Additionally, the 10.4 percent ROIC opportunity threshold was selected because it was the ROIC percentage achieved by the first or lowest company to be listed in the top third of the Profitable Transportation Group.
+The 16.8 percent ROIC maximum opportunity represented the median of the top third of the Profitable Transportation Group.

-Additionally, the 9.7 percent ROIC opportunity threshold was selected because it was the ROIC percentage achieved by the first or lowest company to be listed in the top third of the Profitable Transportation Group.
-The 16.9 percent ROIC maximum opportunity represented the median of the top third of the Profitable Transportation Group.
-The other portion of the Target is based solely on EPS and provides a maximum bonus opportunity of 150 percent of the Target.
-The EPS target for Fiscal 2010 was established at \$0.50, after reviewing and evaluating our most recent ten-year EPS average history and the actual EPS result of (\$2.71) for Fiscal 2009.
-Attainment of \$0.50 provides the executive 50 percent of the Target.
-To attain the maximum of 150 percent, EPS maximum was set at \$0.60, which represents 120 percent of the target EPS.
-EPS actual results of less than \$0.40, which represents less than 80 percent of target EPS, results in no bonus attributable to EPS.
+The other component of the Target is based solely on EPS and provides a maximum bonus opportunity of 150 percent of the Target.
+The EPS target for Fiscal 2011 was established at \$0.40, after reviewing and evaluating our most recent ten-year EPS average history and the actual EPS result of \$0.35 for Fiscal 2010.
+Attainment of the Target of \$0.40 provides the executive 50 percent of the Target.
+To attain the maximum of 150 percent, EPS maximum was set at \$0.48, which represents 120 percent of the target EPS.
+EPS actual results of less than \$0.32, which represents less than 80 percent of target EPS, results in no bonus attributable to EPS.